Yogyakarta’s palace and the family honours

 Keraton Kraton Sultan Palace, Yogyakarta, Indonesia

-From my experience, most of Indonesia is very proud of their heritage.
+From my experience, most of Indonesia is very proud of its heritage.
 But those in Yogyakarta seem more enthusiastic than others to continue weaving it into daily modern life.

-The Keraton and the connection with the people is a strong one.
+The Kraton and the connection with the people is a strong one.
 There seems to be a genuine affection and respect for the leadership amongst the people here.

 This palace complex is the bridge between the old and the new and the faith that binds the cultures.